Scientific Name

 How to Grow and Care

 Though Tree Aeoniums tolerate various soil types, as long as they're well-drained, it prefers light, porous soil.
-You may want to amend your planting site with sand and limestone chips.
+Therefore, you may want to amend your planting site with sand and limestone chips.
 For container gardening, plant Tree Aeonium in a moderately moist medium with excellent drainage.

-This drought-tolerant plant hates water around its roots, so be careful to avoid excessive watering.
+This drought-tolerant plant hates water around its roots, so avoid excessive watering.
 In the wild, these succulents go dormant in summer, so water sparingly during the hotter months, allowing plants to dry out between waterings.
 In the winter, reduce watering to once per month.

-Learn more at How to Grow and Care for a Tree Aeonium (Aeonium arboreum).
+Learn more at How to Grow and Care for Aeonium.

 Links